coltonglasgow/chef-elkbox/README.md

-# chef-elkbox
-Downloading the files and running with chef:
+# Downloading the files and running with chef:

-Make a chef directory to download the files to: sudo mkdir /etc/chef
+Make a chef directory to download the files to: $sudo mkdir /etc/chef

-Install git to download the files: sudo yum install git
+Install git to download the files: $sudo yum install git

 Download the files:
 sudo git clone https://github.com/coltonglasgow/chef-elkbox /etc/chef